Finding the

 • We incorporate each student’s strengths, challenges, and learning disability diagnosis to create a customized, research-based curriculum

-• We integrate speech-language therapy, occupational therapy, and social skills instruction into the students’ schedules
+• We integrate speech-language therapy, occupational therapy, and SEL instruction into the students’ schedules

 • We maintain a low student-to-staff ratio, with explicit instruction delivered in small, skill-based groups